-Under Article 34, the content of a statement which is included in a document and it is an admissible evidence, could be proven only by:
+Under Article 34, the content of a statement which is included in a document and is admissible evidence, can be proven only by:

 - The presentation of the original document or,

 The litigant bears the legal burden of proof.
-That is to say, he/she has to present the relevant evidence in the legal proceeding so that to prove and endorse his/her argument.
-Not providing the Court with the necessary evidence may result to lose the case.
+That is to say, he/she has to present the relevant evidence in the legal proceeding in order to prove and endorse his/her argument.
+Not providing the Court with the necessary evidence may result in losing the case.
 For more information about this topic, contact one of our Cyprus lawyers.